sterglee/fxScalaLab/README.md

 ## `ScalaLab most useful commands`

-`Currently you can execute the code within the textarea with double-clicking within the text area.
-Gradually, we will add a full set of functionality.`
+`Currently you can execute the whole code within the textarea with double-clicking within the text area.`

+`The selected text or the current line can be executed with F6.`

+`Gradually, we will add a full set of functionality.`